Martyn Pick: Career as Animation/Live Action Director

 In 2007 he started work as animation director on Franny Armstrong's climate change documentary feature The Age of Stupid (Spanner Films, Passion Pictures).
 In this he blended live action, CGI and matte paintings with a painterly, cinematic look.
 This award winning film was released to intense media interest and acclaim in March 2009.

 In 2008 he was commissioned by Film London and the London Development Agency to make "London" a five-minute film celebrating the capitals edge and diversity in the run up to the 2012 Olympics.
 This made particular use of a technique he had developed in the test film "Blythborough" where he painted directly into live action footage using digital tools, making the digital manipulation of live action more direct and spontaneous.
 The resulting film produced by Th1ng was premiered at the Beijing Olympics.

-Recently he has completed a motion graphics/live action promo for U2 and is developing a feature based on his graphic novel "Siege" as well as pursuing gallery and film projects.
+In 2009 he directed a promo for U2.

-Ultramarines
+Ultramarines: A Warhammer 40,000 Movie

-Ultramarines: The Movie is Pick's first feature film as Director.
+Ultramarines: The Movie (2010) was Pick's first feature film as Director.
 Ultramarines: The Movie is a 70-minute CGI, sci-fi, thriller, set in Games Workshop's fictional Warhammer 40,000 universe and based around the Ultramarines Chapter of Space Marines (Warhammer 40,000).
 The screenplay was written by Black Library author Dan Abnett.
+Martyn worked in London and Cardiff directing pre and post production and in Montreal on the animation.
+Image Metrics in Santa Monica did the facial capture for the film.
+Shot at London's Abbey Road studios the film features the facial capture and voice acting of Terence Stamp, Sean Pertwee, Johnny Harris, Steven Waddington and John Hurt.